bbelbase8/bpb/_teaching/2021-fall-phys306.md

 location: "West Lafayette, Indiana, USA"
 ---

 Served as a teaching assistant for PHYS 306 (Mathematical Methods of Physics I).
-Responsibilities included leading recitation sessions, grading assignments and exams, and providing academic support to undergraduate students.